12Siva/PersonalTutorPOC/README.md

 5. What keeps the student engaged with the service?

 6. What are the foundational models this is built on top of?

+7. How will we mint the NFTs?

+### Future Work

+1. Proof of concept for minting NFTs on OpenSea